Listed in: Mathematics and Statistics, as STAT-320

 Pamela B. Matheson (Section 01)

-Requisite: STAT 230 or consent of the instructor.
+Student has completed or is in the process of completing STAT 230 or has consent of the instructor.
 Limited to 24 students.
 Fall semester.
-Visiting Assistant Professor Matheson.
+Omitted 2021-22.
+Professor Matheson.

 How to handle overenrollment: Priority for Statistics majors.